The following persons have been designated to handle inquiries regarding the nondiscrimination policies:

 Discrimination and harassment are antithetical to the values and standards of the Salem community; are incompatible with the safe, healthy environment that the Salem community expects and deserves and will not be tolerated.
 Salem is committed to providing programs, activities, and an education and work environment free from discrimination and harassment.
 Salem is also committed to fostering a community that promotes prompt reporting and fair and timely resolution of those behaviors.

-Inquiries concerning discrimination or harassment based on a protected characteristic or status other than sex should be referred to the Director of Human Resources and Benefits, Emily Young, at email@example.com or 336-917-5721 (for employees), Head of School, Kris Porazzi Sorrells, at firstname.lastname@example.org or 336-917-5524 (for Academy students), or Vice President for Academic and Student Affairs and Dean of the College, Daniel Prosterman, at email@example.com or 336-721-2617 (for College students).
+Inquiries concerning discrimination or harassment based on a protected characteristic or status other than sex should be referred to the Director of Human Resources, Orielle Hope, at firstname.lastname@example.org or 336-917-5721 (for employees), Head of School, Kris Porazzi Sorrells, at email@example.com or 336-917-5524 (for Academy students), or Interim Vice President for Academic and Student Affairs and Dean of the College, Gary Daynes, at firstname.lastname@example.org or 336-721-2617 (for College students).

-Inquiries concerning sex discrimination and harassment should be referred to the Title IX Coordinator, Erin Jones Adams, at firstname.lastname@example.org or 336-721-2702.
+Inquiries concerning sex discrimination and harassment should be referred to the Title IX Coordinator, Orielle Hope, at email@example.com or 336-917-5721.